 Pupils are offered a wide range of co-curricular activities each term.
 There are 60 weekly sports clubs (not counting matches and fixtures which involve over 150 teams playing more than 1,200 competitive games across the year), including mixed cricket and football, water polo, gymnastics, lacrosse and fives, in addition to hockey, basketball, netball, athletics, tennis and swimming.
 There are plenty of opportunities for music, drama and dance, including the Technical and Creative Team, individual music lessons and LAMDA.
 There are more than 180 exciting and diverse co-curricular options to choose from outside the classroom, including Cookery, Molecular Gastronomy, Art, Design, Film and Photography, Classics, Debating, Alleyn’s Radio, Podcast Club, Gardening, Model United Nations and Science.

+Currently, we are running a dedicated Always Alleyn's co-curricular programme, which allows pupils to access daily activities, or to dip in and out whenever they are able.
 To see an example of a more usual term's co-curricular offer, view the Advent 2020 clubs and societies schedule here.